-Project Status: This project began in December 2012 and is Ongoing
+Project Status: This project began in December 2012 and was completed in August 2016

-Coral ecosystems are sustained by young fish and corals born locally, and by drifters on ocean currents from other reefs.
+Coral ecosystems are sustained by young fish and corals born locally, and by those drifting from other reefs on ocean currents.
 Identifying and protecting sources of young corals and fish supports fisheries and healthy ecosystems.
-We are tracking and predicting the directions that fish and coral larvae travel among reefs in the Mariana Archipelago.
-Climate change will affect ocean temperature, acidity, and current speed; we are investigating how these changes will affect the transport of reef larvae.
+We tracked and predicted the directions that fish and coral larvae travel among reefs in the Mariana Archipelago.
+Climate change will affect ocean temperature, acidity, and current speed; we investigated how these changes will affect the transport of reef larvae.

 Why We Care

 Tourism economies depend on healthy sources of larvae to maintain the diversity of coral creatures that attract divers.
-Similarly, fishermen harvest from populations of reef fish, clams, snails, and sea cucumbers that are maintained by larval sources originating upstream as an important part of the local economy and cultural traditions.
-Planning for sustainable fisheries, setting harvest limits, positioning protected areas, and ensuring vibrant reef communities to support tourism, both now and in the future, are all dependent in part upon an understanding of larval sources and destinations.
+Similarly, fishermen depend upon resilient populations of reef fish, clams, snails, and sea cucumbers that are maintained by larval sources originating upstream as an important part of the local economy and cultural traditions.
+Planning for sustainable fisheries, setting harvest limits, positioning protected areas, and ensuring resilient reef communities to support tourism, both now and in the future, are all dependent in part upon an understanding of larval sources and destinations.

-We are using three types of information to understand larval connections among islands in the Marianas:
+We used three types of information to understand larval connections among islands in the Marianas:

-We are using a computer simulation.
-For this, we use detailed maps of daily currents (HYCOM Hydrodynamic model) and release “virtual larvae” at the dates of known spawning.
-The computer moves each larva in the direction and distance specified by the current map each day.
-We then summarize how many larvae went from one island to another and how long it took them to get there.
-Based on these simulations we can determine which islands are big producers of larvae for sustaining the region’s coral reefs.
+We used a computer simulation.
+For this, we used detailed maps of daily currents (HYCOM Hydrodynamic model) and released “virtual larvae” at the dates of known spawning.
+The computer model moved each larva in the direction and distance specified by the current map each day.
+We then summarized how many larvae went from one island to another and how long it took them to get there.
+Based on these simulations we determined which islands are big producers of larvae for sustaining the region’s coral reefs.
 Fisheries managers and conservation planners can use that information to plan fisheries regulations and marine protected areas.

 Climate models predict changes in the chemistry and current patterns of the oceans.
 Warmer water will make larvae grow faster and mature earlier.
-More acidic water will make larvae less able to build their skeletons.
 The ocean currents moving larvae from one place to another will have different speed and direction in the future.
-Using computer simulations that represent the future ocean, we can compare patterns of larval movement predicted in today’s ocean with those likely to be seen in the next 100 years.
-Managers can then plan fisheries and conservation activities over longer terms in the context of climate change.
+Using computer simulations that represent the future ocean, we compared patterns of larval movement predicted in today’s ocean with those likely to be seen in the next 100 years.
+Managers can plan fisheries and conservation activities over longer terms in the context of climate change.
 This component of the project was done in collaboration with Kris Karnauskas at the Cooperative Institute for Research in Environmental Sciences (CIRES), University of Colorado, Boulder.

-We are doing all of this work in partnership with the local fisheries and coastal management agencies and researchers in the Marianas to be sure that our study will meet their needs.
-More detailed information on our methods and partners can be found in our project work plan.
+We completed all of this work in partnership with the local fisheries and coastal management agencies and researchers in the Marianas to be sure our study met their needs.
+More detailed information on our methods and partners can be found in our report and publications below.

 What We Found

-Preliminary results from analysis of the drifter paths indicate that the Marianas overall are relatively isolated from neighboring archipelagos.
+Results from analysis of the drifter paths indicate that the Marianas overall are relatively isolated from neighboring archipelagos.
 They are simply too far away for many larvae to either arrive from upstream reefs or successfully make it to downstream reefs if spawned in the Marianas.
 The dominant current in the southern part of the Archipelago is the North Equatorial Current.
 It flows rapidly westward past Guam, Rota, Tinian, and Saipan and may carry many of the larvae produced there with it on its way to the Philippine Islands.
 The northern part of the Marianas is characterized by more variable current directions and eddies.
 This may promote larval retention for these islands.
-So far these results are based on analysis of drifter data only.

 Climate Impacts ( Impacts of Changing Temperature and Hydrology, Impacts of Ocean Acidification)